 What is the Sports Premium?

-The Government have provided funding of £150 million per annum since September 2013 to improve the provision of physical education and sport in the primary phase.
+The Government have provided additional funding for Primary School Sport since September 2013 to improve the provision of physical education and sport in this phase.
 This funding is jointly provided by the Departments for Education, Health and Culture, Media and Sport, and the money goes directly to primary headteachers to spend on improving the quality of sport and PE for their students.

 The Government vision for the Premium is: